Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 - nservicebus/operations/opentelemetry
 ---

-## Introduction

 [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) (App Insights) provides monitoring and alerting capabilities that can be leveraged to monitor the health of NServiceBus endpoints.

 This sample shows how to capture NServiceBus OpenTelemetry traces and export them to App Insights.
-The sample simulates message load and includes a 10% failure rate on processing messages.
+The sample simulates message load as well as a 10% failure rate on processing messages.

 ## Prerequisites

 This sample requires an App Insights connection string.

-Note: Although the sample uses Azure Application Insights, the solution itself does not have to run on an Azure message transport.
+Note: Although the sample uses Azure Application Insights, the solution itself does not require an Azure message transport.
 This example uses the [Learning Transport](/transports/learning/) but could be modified to run on any [transport](/transports/).

 ## Running the sample

 1. Create an Application Insights resource in Azure
 2. Copy the connection string from the Azure portal dashboard into the sample
 3. Start the sample endpoint
-4. Press any key to send a message, or ESC to quit
+4. Press any key to send a message, or <kbd>ESC</kbd> to quit

 ### Reviewing traces

-1. On the Aure portal dashboard, open the _Investigate_ → _Performance_ panel
+1. On the Azure portal dashboard, open the _Investigate_ → _Performance_ panel
 2. Drill into the samples
 3. Review the custom properties